Top 5 Components of Your Kitchen Remodel Budget

 Understanding how much things cost as well as the many steps and requirements involved will help you create a budget that’s realistic and that you and your remodeler can use to complete your dream kitchen.

-To learn all of the steps in a kitchen remodel, read our all inclusive article, "Your Dream Kitchen Remodel," or click on the image below to get our complete remodeling toolkit, including worksheets and an ebook.
+To learn all of the steps in a kitchen remodel, read our all inclusive article or click on the image below to get our complete remodeling guide, including an example budget breakdown and design inspiration.

 Michael brings over 2 decades of building and remodeling experience to his position as the Owner and Visionary of Custom Built.
 Michael’s passion to make an impact on the home building industry has led him to serve for over ten years at the local and state Home Builders Association, culminating as President of the HBA of Michigan in 2020.